deepakbhati99/ios_video_filters/README.md

 # filters
-filters are applied to the video using GPUImage. you can recors your video from camera as well as choose from library
+filters are applied to the video using GPUImage. you can record your video from camera as well as choose from library.
+In this module you'll get a method to get images for particular frame. we are creating thumbnails from that. you'll also learn to implement MPMovieplayercontroller.